KnowageLabs/Knowage-Documentation/functionalities-guide/Registry/ka_user_registry.rst

           </ENTITY>
        </REGISTRY>
     </QBE>

-  Code 10.1: Example (b) of template code for Registry

 Note that to activate the JPivot modality it is important to add the attribute type="merge" and have at least one numeric field.
 Furthermore the selected column fields must be hierarchically structured.